Branch Task

 |---|---|---|

-bool(value) | boolean | Returns a boolean value according to the built-in boolean conversion rules (see type description at the top of the document). |
+bool(value) | boolean | Returns a boolean value according to the built-in boolean conversion rules (see the type description at the top of this document). |